techidaily/site-extra-tips/source/_posts/fitness-beatdowns-20-electrifying-tunes-for-your-exercising-playlist.md

 A distinct song in terms of lyrics and meaning, [Motion](https://music.youtube.com/watch?v=5%5FQyHfM1hVg) by Luke Hemmings still makes the right background number for your workout routine.
 Luke Hemmings, along with Sammy Witte, composed the metaphoric lyrics.
 Entertaining and upbeat, the music can make your gym session less boring and more thrilling.

-With 1,319,243 views and 86K likes, [Motion](https://music.youtube.com/watch?v=5%5FQyHfM1hVg)is an alternative/India song that deserves to be on your gym playlists.
+With 1,319,243 views and 86K likes, [Motion](https://music.youtube.com/watch?v=5%5FQyHfM1hVg) is an alternative/India song that deserves to be on your gym playlists.
 When you desperately need the motivation to get a great workout done, play [Motion](https://music.youtube.com/watch?v=5%5FQyHfM1hVg), up the volume, and let the track do the magic.

 ### Kiwi by Harry Styles